MatCorr/Wikipedia_Music_Tree/README.md

 In general terms, this repository contains:

-* The code used to process raw Wikipedia pages and turn them into a neat dataset with two columns: the name of the artist (ARTIST_NAME), and a list of tuples with the artists that are mentioned and how many times they are referred to (MENTIONED_ARTISTS).
+* The code used to process raw Wikipedia pages and turn them into a neat dataset with three columns: the name of the artist (ARTIST_NAME); and a list of tuples with the artists that are mentioned and how many times they are referred to (MENTIONED_ARTISTS); the Wikipedia category from which the article came (ARTIST_CATEGORY).

 * The dataset itself.